 - establishing the new MERIT system that includes impact as part of the assessment process.

 Nevertheless, for individual researchers and staff, it may be hard to navigate these changes, as new career options and possibilities for specialisation become available.
 Use this guide to explore your options and identify some of the dilemmas you may face.

-This field guide is developed by the Pathways to Sustainability program team: Jonas Torrens, Vanessa Timmer, Maarten Hajer, Annemarie van de Vijsel and Emmy Ruiter.
+This field guide is developed by the Pathways to Sustainability program team: Jonas Torrens, Vanessa Timmer, Maarten Hajer, Annemarie van de Vijsel, Emmy Ruiter, and Annisa Triyanti.
 It draws on the insights and approaches of Transdisciplinary Visiting Professors dr. Arnim Wiek, dr. Katja Brundiers and prof. dr. John Robinson.
 We are grateful for their contributions and for their invaluable feedback on this guide.
 Thank you also to Sigrid Dekker (coordinator Field Stories) and Bas Huissen (designer) for their assistance in developing the guide's content, and to the members of the Pathways Program Board, dr. Peter Pelzer and Charlotte Ballard for their helpful review.
 We continue to adapt this field guide and welcome your feedback and input.